 Are you a new Canadian thinking about franchise opportunities in Canada?
-Prepare for Canada, along with The Franchise X-Perts, can provide you with tools, resources, and information to help you understand the foundations of franchising.
+Prepare for Canada, along with The Franchise X-Perts, can provide you with tools, resources, and information to help you understand the basics of franchising.
 Our program, Franchising for New Canadians is intended to help newcomers learn the essentials of franchising before making any big decision and commitment.
-Through our blogs, webinars, videos, and other resources, you’ll have access to leading experts in the franchise industry all at no cost to you.
-To help lay the foundation, here is a high level view of franchising in Canada.

 If you’re thinking about self-employment options, there are three general options that are most likely suited to new Canadians: